SpaceJamp/node-ld/README.md

 NOTE: This does not currently work for the Xbox version of the toypad.
 It will connect but no responses will be received.
 If someone manages to get it working, please let me know so I can make this more compatible.

+Setup

+    uninstall the old version of Node.
+Delete any directories you've been working in.

+    install 10.15.3 of Node (I did this using nvm but because you're on Windows I'd just do it this way).

+    pull the repo from GitHub, extract it if needed and navigate to that folder.

+Install

+    run npm install --ignore-script.
+This ignores the gyp scripts that are erroring out.

+    run npm install, which will now work normally without error.

+Pre-run

+    update the path in samples/characters.js to an absolute path as described in the other Reddit thread.
+Essentially line 14 needs to change from a relative path to include the full path from root (C:\....).

+Run

+    Type node samples/characters.js.

+    You should have a prompt that says Enter NFC's UID:.
+Type in a number.

 ### Windows libUSB setup (Only if using LibUSBTransport)
 #### The following instructions are only needed if using the LibUSBTransport.
 #### The default transport is HIDTransport and works without a driver install.